davidtran001/PIE_MAP/README.md

 # Developers
 PIE_MAP is co-developed by Raymond Yang (https://github.com/Electronic-Yoda), Stephen Wang (https://github.com/Stephenwang3801), and David Tran (https://github.com/davidtran001).
-It depends on the ezgl graphics library found here: https://github.com/mariobadr/ezgl, the GTK library, and data in OpenStreetMap.
+It relies on the ezgl graphics library found here: https://github.com/mariobadr/ezgl, the GTK library, and data in OpenStreetMap.

 # NOTE:
 Since some of the project are a part of the university's course work, most files in PIE_MAP are kept private on GitHub.
 This repository is meant to demonstrate PIE_MAP's functionality with gifs and photos.
 Additionally, it stores PIE_MAP's user interface and its relevant files, which are a deviation from the course and are meant to greatly expand PIE_MAP's user experience.
 Due to risks of Academic Offenses, the source code is not available on this public repository.